AY2021S2-CS2113T-W09-1/tp/docs/DeveloperGuide.md

 ### 4.7 Credit Score Feature
+#### Description
-The `creditscore` feature aims to provide users with a computation of borrowers' credibility via a point scoring system.
+The credit score feature aims to provide users with a way to assess the credibility of his/her borrowers through a point scoring system.
+By providing the name of a borrower as an argument to the credit score command, the command will compute and output the credit score of the borrower.
+Credit score ranges from 0 to 100 inclusive, and is computed based on the following pseudo code:

-`creditscore <borrower_name>`

-With this score, Finux users can view and assess the credibility of the borrowers.

-Example:

-`creditscore Tom`

-Output:

-Credit score for Tom is 90
+IF DAYS_TAKEN_TO_RETURN < 7:
+CREDIT_SCORE += 5
+ELSE IF DAYS_TAKEN_TO_RETURN <= 14:
+CREDIT_SCORE -= 10
+ELSE IF DAYS_TAKEN_TO_RETURN <= 28:
+CREDIT_SCORE -= 20
+ELSE:
+CREDIT_SCORE -= 50

+#### Design
+To maintain the accuracy of this computation, the software only saves the borrower name along with the corresponding credit score into finux.txt.
+The credit score referred to in this case is computed from the loans that the borrower has returned.
+The saved credit score value does not include credit score computed from loans that the borrower has yet to return.
+This saved data will be loaded on Finux’s startup.

 ## 5. Documentation, Logging, Testing, and DevOps